WIC Breastfeeding Peer Counseling

 WIC Peer Counselors are paraprofessional women, who have successfully breastfed despite barriers and challenges, and are enthusiastic about sharing their breastfeeding experience and knowledge with women of their culture and language.
 Peer counselors work closely with WIC and healthcare providers to promote breastfeeding in their communities.

-Currently eight of the 20 WIC Program Agencies in Iowa offer Peer Counselor services; Broadlawns Medical Center in Des Moines, Community Health Care, Inc. in Davenport, MATURA Action Corporation in Creston, Mid-Iowa Community Action in Marshalltown and Ames, Operation Threshold in Waterloo, Siouxland WIC in Sioux City, Johnson County Public Health in Iowa City, and Pottawattamie County WIC in Council Bluffs.
-There are nearly 30 trained Peer Counselors in these eight agencies serving over 1,400 pregnant and breastfeeding mothers.
+Currently 12 of the 20 WIC Program Agencies in Iowa offer Peer Counseling services; Broadlawns Medical Center in Des Moines, New Opportunities in Carroll, HACAP in Cedar Rapids, Webster County Health Department in Fort Dodge, Marion County Public Health in Knoxville, American Home Finding in Ottumwa, MATURA Action Corporation in Creston, Mid-Iowa Community Action in Marshalltown and Ames, Operation Threshold in Waterloo, Siouxland District Health Department in Sioux City, Johnson County Public Health in Iowa City, and Pottawattamie County WIC in Council Bluffs.
+There are nearly 40 trained Peer Counselors in these 12 agencies serving over 1,400 pregnant and breastfeeding mothers a year.

 Peer Counselors are effective in promoting and sustaining breastfeeding among WIC mothers.